dimitri-nicolo/calico/master/networking/dual-tor.md

 #### Configure your ToR routers and infrastructure

-You obviously need to configure your ToR routers to accept all the BGP peerings from
+You should configure your ToR routers to accept all the BGP peerings from
-{{site.prodname}} nodes, and to configure whatever is needed to propagate routes between the ToR routers in different racks.
+{{site.prodname}} nodes, to reflect routes between the nodes in that rack, and to propagate routes between the ToR routers in different racks.
 In addition we recommend consideration of the following points.

 BFD should be enabled if possible on all BGP sessions - both to the {{site.prodname}}
 nodes, and between racks in your core infrastructure - so that a break in connectivity